Zanzotta/gigiPlot/README.md

 **Key Features:**
 - **Simplicity:** Generate plots with straightforward commands, similar to R’s base graphics.
 - **Customization:** Every ggplot object created with **gigiPlot** remains fully customizable.
-You’re never locked into default settings—adjust and refine your plots as needed.
+You’re never locked into default settings adjust and refine your plots as needed.

 **gigiPlot** is all about making plotting easier, without sacrificing the power and flexibility of ggplot2.